Devin-Hunter/microservice-two-shot/README.md

 Explain your models and integration with the wardrobe microservice, here.

-## Hats microservice
+## Hats microservice :cowboy_hat_face:

-The models written in the Hats microservice are used to represent data while integrated.
-The Location Value Object model was created (immutable) as reference.
-The Hat model was assigned the Location foreignkey, which creates a one-to-many relationship between the locations and hats.
+In the **Hats** microservice, various models serve as data representations during integration processes.
+The *Location Value Object (LocationVO)* model, designed for immutability, acts as the reference point.
+The **Hat** model establishes a one-to-many relationship with the *Location* through a foreign key.

-Inside the poller Python file, the code relates to the models in that it uses the LocationVO model to create/update records in the database (based on data retrieved from the Wardrobe App by polling the data every sixty seconds).
+The *poller* Python script interacts with these models, using the *LocationVO* model to create or update database records.
+It does so by polling the data from the **Wardrobe** app every sixty seconds, ensuring data consistency between microservice and app.